All Products

 Container Service for Kubernetes:Use the Terway Hybrid network plugin

-Connecting a hybrid cloud node pool to an on-premises data center creates complex network topologies and cross-domain routing requirements.
-These requirements often exceed the capabilities of standard container network plugins.
-The Terway Hybrid network plugin is specifically designed for such scenarios, ensuring seamless network connectivity between all pods in your cluster, whether they are running on-premises or in the cloud.
+Connecting a hybrid cloud node pool to an on-premises data center creates complex network topologies and cross-domain routing requirements that standard container network plugins cannot handle.
+The Terway Hybrid network plugin is designed for these scenarios and ensures network connectivity between all pods in your cluster, whether they run on-premises or in the cloud.

 How it works

 The following figure shows the network architecture of a Container Service for Kubernetes (ACK) hybrid cloud node pool.
-The architecture consists of two primary network domains: the Alibaba Cloud central virtual private cloud (VPC) and your on-premises data center (or other third-party cloud environments).
-These domains are connected via a dedicated connection (such as Express Connect) to establish Layer 3 private network connectivity.
-The ACK cluster in the central VPC can use a standard network plugin, such as Flannel or Terway, while the nodes in the on-premises data center must use the Terway Hybrid plugin.
+The architecture has two primary network domains: the Alibaba Cloud central virtual private cloud (VPC) and your on-premises data center (or other third-party cloud environments).
+These domains connect via a dedicated connection (such as Express Connect) to establish Layer 3 private network connectivity.
+The ACK cluster in the central VPC can use a standard network plugin such as Flannel or Terway, while nodes in the on-premises data center must use the Terway Hybrid plugin.

 image